n0mad01/adjustVideo/README.md

 ##### usage:

-simple resizing the video to the surrounding elemts width
+simple resizing the video to the surrounding elements width
 ```javascript
 $('#section1').adjustVideo(); // simple resizing to the surrounding elements width
 ```